t-g-williams/highlight-abstracts/README.md

 - A CSV file export of your query from Scopus (including abstracts!)

 ## Outputs
-- A HTML page with color-highlighted titles/abstracts/keywords + links
+- A HTML file with color-highlighted titles/abstracts/keywords and hyperlinks for all of your Scopus results.
+An example is in the `example_outputs/` directory here.

 ## Instructions
 1. Get your Scopus CSV export:
     - Run your search in Scopus
     - Click Export > CSV
     - Increase the document number so all results are exported
     - Select the group "Abstract & keywords" in addition to the pre-selected fields
     - Click export
     - Move the file to the same directory as this code.

 2. Specify the `main()` function in the R file:
     - Specify your Scopus search terms.
-These are grouped into the different clauses from your search (e.g. I have a query that is structured like (model terms) AND (agrifood terms) AND (market terms) AND (env terms))
+These are grouped into the different clauses from your search (e.g. I have a query that is structured like (model terms) AND (agrifood terms) AND (market terms) AND (environmental terms))
     - Assign desired colors to each search term group
     - Specify your working directory and the name of your Scopus CSV file
     - Optional settings: (a) shuffle the abstract order; (b) run for a subset of the abstracts (for testing/debugging)

-3. Run the file and check the output in `outputs/scopus_bolded.html` :-)
+3. Run the `highlight_abstracts.R` file and check the output in `outputs/scopus_bolded.html` :-)

 ## Caveats
-- The code allows for a wildcard ("\*") in a search term (e.g. "analys\*" will match with "analysis", "analyses" etc.), but does not work with some fancier Scopus things like (w/n) (i.e. search terms within a number of words of each other)
+- The code allows for a wildcard ("\*") in a search term (e.g. "analys\*" will match with "analysis", "analyses" etc.), but does not work with some fancier Scopus things like ("w/n") (i.e. search terms within a number of words of each other)
-- Also, I think scopus does some behind-the-scenes English generalisation - e.g. if you write "analyse", scopus will also check "analyze".
+- Also, I think Scopus does some behind-the-scenes English generalisation - e.g. if you write "analyse", scopus will also check "analyze".
 This code does not do that, so you'll have to do that yourself manually here by adding extra keywords.
 - I do not promise that this file works universally.
 You might need to modify some things to fit your needs.